aparafita/news-similarity/README.md

 All Python code is Python 3.

+All data used for this project will be stored in a zip file in the v1 release, on this Github page, except for the Wikipedia articles database, which the code can download automatically and would have taken a lot of space.

-For more details on this system, check the project report: // TODO: Upload file and link this
+For more details on this system, check the project <a href="report.pdf">report</a>.